 Items dispensed as part of The Vet Whetstone Pet Health Club, are subject to our Pet Health Club’s Terms and Conditions.

 There may be occasions and with your agreement, we shall recommend referring your pet to an appropriate Centre for more in-depth investigations – in the same way your GP can refer a patient to a hospital consultant.
 For second opinion and specialist cases, a higher consultation fee may be charged to consider the additional time involved in reviewing previous documents and records and making any reports required.

-All fees, diet and drug charges and consumables from our boutique pet shop are subject to VAT at the current rate.
+All fees, diet and medication charges from our boutique pet shop are subject to VAT at the current rate.

 Invoice and estimate of treatment costs